 On the whole, I’ve been enjoying Lana Del Rey’s music.
 While there are some songs and albums I may like a little bit more than others there isn’t a song or album I hated or wouldn’t listen to again.
-I could easily see myself going down the rabbit hole with her music, so I’m glad I’m restricting this project to a month or an artist.
+I could easily see myself going down the rabbit hole with her music, so I’m glad I’m restricting this project to one month per artist.
 I know there are probably bootlegs of unreleased songs before she went by Lana Del Rey.
 I would like to listen to them at some point, but I wanted to focus on her main releases under the moniker of Lana Del Rey and not the earlier stuff she made under the name May Jailer or Lizzy Grant.

 Lana Del Rey’s vocal delivery is kind of great.
 Whispering with strength.
 There’s a lot of vocal control to do that.
 She still sounds clear, but her voice isn’t overpowering.
-And I’ve been reading articles looking back at how Lana Del Rey’s sad pop sound influenced the back half of 2010’s music.
-And I didn’t really realize this until I started this project, but there’s even a Taylor Swift song from a few years ago “Wildest Dreams” where Swift was clearly going for a Lana Del Rey vibe (like very “Without You” from Born to Die vibes – Taylor Swift’s album coming out after Born to Die).
+I’ve been reading articles looking back at how Lana Del Rey’s sad pop sound influenced the back half of 2010’s music.
+I didn’t really realize this until I started this project, but there’s even a Taylor Swift song from a few years ago “Wildest Dreams” where Swift was clearly going for a Lana Del Rey vibe (like very “Without You” from Born to Die vibes – Taylor Swift’s album coming out after Born to Die).

-Born to Die (Paradise Edition)
+Born to Die -Paradise Edition (Special Version)

-I liked this album, but I think because I was familiar with several songs from the album I kind of knew what to expect.
+I liked this album, but I think because I was familiar with several songs from here I kind of knew what to expect.
 Don’t get me wrong this album was pretty good.
 If we lived in a world where all music sounded like the songs from Born to Die I’d be okay with that, but it didn’t blow my mind.
-I kind of knew there was gonna be a theme of Americana (or maybe a postmodern version of Americana) and ideas about that.
+I kind of knew there was going to be a theme of Americana (or maybe a postmodern version of Americana) and ideas about that.
 Maybe because I’m Canadian and don’t always connect to that idea of Americana, but yet I consume a lot of media meant for American audiences there’s a bit of a separation in that regard.

 I found “Lucky Ones” to be kind of meh.
 Like it’s not bad, but also it was the one song I was most likely to skip from this album when listening to it.
-The melody for the verses I really enjoyed, but the bridge and the chorus just didn’t do it for me, it kinda fell flat.
+The melody for the verses I really enjoyed, but the bridge and the chorus just didn’t do it for me, it kind of fell flat.
 And the background jungle noises (which worked in other songs like “Born to Die” for me) just felt distracting.